faustotnc/Algorithms/README.md

 # Algorithms ⏳🔩
-A collection of Algorithms in Computer Science
+A collection of Algorithms in Computer Science, Software Engineering, and Mathematics.